Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to help people in need.

 The Joy and Uses of Knitting

 Knitting a large item like an adult's sweater can be expensive since it requires so much yarn, but it's not necessary to create such big items to help charities.
 Charitable organizations are very happy to receive small and medium-sized items as well as larger ones.
+In this article, I give an overview of five charities that accept knitted (or crocheted) items.

 An Old and Valuable Fiber Art

 Knitting is my favorite type of fiber art.
 It's an old craft that is thought to have been started by males but is more popular with females today.
 The craft is increasing in popularity in some parts of the world.
-Both females and males are discovering - or rediscovering - its joys.
+Both females and males are discovering—or rediscovering—its joys.

 Charities That Accept Knitted Items

-If an organization doesn't have a local office and you don't want to mail your knitted items, you can still use knitting to help charities.
-Some hospitals, care homes and other organizations in your area may be very happy to accept your creations.
+If an organization doesn't have a local office and you don't want to mail your finished items, you can still use knitting to help charities.
+Some hospitals, care homes, and other organizations in your area may be very happy to accept your creations.
 Another way to support a charity with knitted items is to sell the items at a craft fair and then donate the money that you earn to the charity.

 The Knit a Square Organization